 - Push-in with modular load bar

-- A higher category rated connector will not necessarily be physically backward compatible with lower rated cable due to cable thickness (OD)
+- A higher category rated connector will not necessarily be physically backward compatible with lower rated cable due to fitment differences

-- Using a higher rated connector than your cable does not provide any additional performance benefit, but there is no harm in doing so
+- Using a higher rated connector than your cable does not provide any additional performance benefit, but there is no harm in doing so, assuming it fits properly

 - Buy more connectors than you need.
 It is wise to test terminate (crimp) the connectors onto the cable to make sure you can work with them.
 In addition, if you make a bad crimp then you can simply use any extras.
 Even the most experienced installers make a bad crimp from time to time.